u-ashish/shishyko-site/content/essays/scientific-operating-system.md

 ## A Once in a Century Rewrite

 Scientists are hackers and painters.
 They are creative, intelligent, logical.
 They want to express themselves and solve interesting, potentially transformative problems.
-The incumbent system can oppress this core desire -- with variation by specific discipline.
+The incumbent system can oppress this core desire (to different degrees in different disciplines).

 A new Scientific Operating System isn't just a new toolset, or just a new methodology.
 It's a set of interactions comprised of people, organizations, data infrastructure, and technologies in service of the creatives who do great science, and the public that depends on it.

-Universities will still play a critical role in this.
-But the institutional inertia created by universities, publishers, and a federal funding framework needs to change so the system can adapt and tackle some of the inefficiencies plaguing scientists.
+Universities will still play a critical role in this, as they should in developing and nurturing scientific talent and being a haven for broad, exploratory scientific inquiry.
+But the institutional inertia created by universities, publishers, and a federal funding framework needs change so the system can adequately tackle the inefficiencies plaguing scientists.

 There's overlap with what I'm describing here and different schools of thought around the Open Science movement.
 I don't intend for this to be a replacement or substitute, but an execution focused lens on a similar problem: opening up science in the digital age.